Opeyimika-sudo/Opeyimika-sudo/README.md

 <h3>Meet Me</h3>

-- 👋 Hi, I’m Opeyimika, a Full-Stack Developer with a heart for solving hard problems.
+- 👋 Hi, I’m Opeyimika, a Full-Stack Software Engineer.
 I come from a healthcare background, but my head is buried in code, and my heart is thirsty to understand the fundamentals and hungry to solve difficult problems.

 - 👀 I’m interested in building front-end and back-end projects that delight and solve the problems of users.